haskell-works/tasty-discover/README.md

 spec_prelude = describe "Prelude.head" $ do
   it "returns the first element of a list" $ do
     head [23 ..] `shouldBe` (23 :: Int)

+-- Custom test
+--
+-- Write a test for anything with a Tasty instance
+--
+-- In order to use this feature, you must add tasty-discover as a library dependency -- to your test component in the cabal file.
+--
+-- The instance defined should not be an orphaned instance.
+A future version of -- tasty-discover may choose to define orphaned instances for popular test libraries. import Test.Tasty (testCase) import Test.Tasty.Discover (TestCase(..), descriptionOf)

+data CustomTest = CustomTest String Assertion

+instance Tasty CustomTest where tasty info (CustomTest prefix act) =
+    pure $ testCase (prefix ++ descriptionOf info) act

+tasty_myTest :: CustomTest
+tasty_myTest = CustomTest "Custom: " $ pure ()

 -- Tasty TestTree
 test_multiplication :: [TestTree]